Paris Davis: Military career

-Medal of Honor Recommendation
+Medal of Honor nomination

-Davis was recommended for the Medal of Honor in 1965; however, the Army lost the recommendation.
-In 1969 an inquiry was ordered and it found no record of the original recommendation.
-The recommendation was resubmitted and lost again.
+Davis was nominated for the Medal of Honor in 1965; however, the Army lost the nomination.
+In 1969 an inquiry was ordered and it found no record of the original nomination.
+The nomination was resubmitted and lost again.
 It has been suggested that racism was a factor, given that Davis is African-American.

-In January 2021 then Acting Secretary of Defense Christopher C. Miller ordered an expedited review of the lost recommendation, to be completed by March 2021.
+In January 2021 then-Acting Secretary of Defense Christopher C. Miller ordered an expedited review of the lost nomination, to be completed by March 2021.
 In a June 2021 editorial Miller wrote that the military bureaucracy was again stalling the review and urged President Joe Biden to award Davis the Medal of Honor.
-In November 2022 it was reported that the recommendation had been approved by Chairman of the Joint Chiefs of Staff, General Mark Milley, and was awaiting approval by Secretary of Defense Lloyd Austin.
+In November 2022 it was reported that the nomination had been approved by Chairman of the Joint Chiefs of Staff, General Mark Milley, and was awaiting approval by Secretary of Defense Lloyd Austin.
 On 14 February 2023, it was confirmed that Davis would finally receive the Medal of Honor.

+On 3 March 2023, Davis finally received the Medal of Honor 58 years after he was first nominated for it, the third nomination having the direct support and involvement of two different Secretaries of Defense, the Chairman of the Joint Chiefs of Staff, and the President of the United States.
+In accordance with custom for presenting the Medal of Honor, President Joe Biden presented the Medal of Honor to Davis personally in a ceremony at the White House.